 Furthermore, why would anyone point their social media followers to a brand that you do not own?
 It’s crazy.

 If you are selling art online to a target audience that you would like to engage via advertisement, then yes it is worth a try.
 Be aware of your cost to return so that you make real profit.

 The moment you are paying out more than it is worth to obtain a sell in art online then it is an issue.
 Measure accordingly.

-Smaller art projects that can be made quickly and sold as art online in volume can do well.
+Smaller art projects or perhaps selling art prints in volume to aid in branding, these can do well.
 High value pieces of art that are low in volume typically do not perform well in this kind of platform.